LilianixWebster/AI-Business-Case-Study/README.md

   <summary><b>🧠 Brainstorm, Timeline & Early Thinking</b></summary>
   <br>

-This section captures the early stage of the project — where I explored the problem, mapped out ideas, organised my thinking, and started shaping possible directions for the business case.
+This section captures the early stage of the project, where I explored the problem, mapped out ideas, organised my thinking, and started shaping possible directions for the business case.

 ### Includes
 - Brainstorm notes